imgly/tiktok-clone-ios-cesdk/README.md

-# TikTok Clone for iOS - README
+# RitRok - A TikTok Clone for iOS

 Welcome to the TikTok Clone for iOS, a sample project demonstrating how to build a TikTok-like app using Swift and IMG.LY's CreativeEditor SDK (CE.SDK).
 This project guides you through setting up a video recording, editing, and playback app using the powerful tools provided by IMG.LY.
 With this project, you will be able to create a robust video-sharing application featuring similar functionalities to TikTok.
+Read the original [blog post](https://img.ly/blog/how-to-build-a-tiktok-clone-for-ios/) for an in-depth guide.

 Table of Contents
 -----------------